nathanhleung/install-peerdeps/README.md

 ```

+### Extra Arguments
+Only core Yarn and NPM arguments relating to package installation are officially provided by `install-peerdeps`.
+However, if you'd like to pass through additional arguments, you may do so with `--`.
+Here's how you'd install a package into a Yarn-workspace-enabled repository:

+`install-peerdeps <package> --dev -Y -- -W`

 ## Examples
 ### Basic Peer Dependency Installation
 `eslint-config-airbnb` requires quite a few peer dependencies.
 Here's what you'd do to install them all: